flashbots/suave-specs/specs/rigil/mevm.md

 SUAVE JSON-RPC can be seen as a super set of Ethereum JSON-RPC.
 This means that the [Ethereum JSON-RPC standard](https://geth.ethereum.org/docs/interacting-with-geth/rpc) remains the same when interacting with the SUAVE chain, with the following exceptions:

-1. New `IsConfidential` and `ExecutionNode` fields are added to the transaction arguments used in the `eth_sendTransaction` and `eth_call` methods.
+1. New fields `IsConfidential`, `ExecutionNode`, `ConfidentialInputs`, and `ConfidentialResult` are added to the transaction arguments used in the `eth_sendTransaction` and `eth_call` methods.
-    1. If `IsConfidential` is set to true, the call will be performed as a confidential call, using the SUAVE Computor passed in when constructing a `ConfidentialComputeRequest`.
+    1. If `IsConfidential` is set to true, the call will be performed as a confidential call, using the SUAVE Computor passed in when constructing a [`ConfidentialComputeRequest`](https://github.com/flashbots/suave-geth/blob/main/core/types/confidential.go#L92).
-    2. A `SuaveTransaction` is the result of `eth_sendTransaction`.
+    2. A [`SuaveTransaction`](https://github.com/flashbots/suave-geth/blob/main/core/types/confidential.go#L134) is the result of `eth_sendTransaction`.
 If `IsConfidential` is unset or false in the request, this `SuaveTransaction` will be processed as a regular Ethereum Legacy or EIP1559 transaction.

 2. New optional argument - `confidential_data` - is added to `eth_sendRawTransaction`, `eth_sendTransaction` and `eth_call` methods.
     1. Confidential data is made available to the MEVM via a precompile, but does not become a part of the transaction that makes it to chain.